martinvonz/jj/docs/related-work.md

 * [Breezy](https://www.breezy-vcs.org/): Another VCS that's similar in that it has multiple storage backends, including its own format as well as .git support.
+* [Sturdy](https://getsturdy.com/): A Git backed GUI that eliminates local and remote as well as the idea of an "index"/"staging area".